A space to think clearly about the most demanding work

 Create space for your team to process what they carry

-When your team is dealing with workplace violence, handling complaints and disclosures, managing organisational trauma, or simply holding the emotional complexity of human-centred work - debriefing isn't enough.
+When your team is dealing with workplace violence, managing organisational trauma, or simply holding the emotional complexity of human-centred work - debriefing isn't enough.
 They need structured reflective practice that recognises the psychological reality of their roles.

-My in-house reflective practice sessions provide organisations with expertly facilitated space for teams to process the impact of their work, explore ethical dilemmas, and maintain their professional resilience without burning out.
+My in-house reflective practice sessions provide organisations with expertly facilitated space for teams to process the impact of their work, and maintain their professional resilience.

 This isn't training.
-It's not about teaching your team new skills or ensuring they follow procedures.
-It's about creating psychologically safe space where they can honestly explore how the work is affecting them, gain perspective on complex situations, and leave feeling lighter and clearer.
+It's about creating psychologically safe space where they can explore how the work is affecting them, gain perspective on complex situations, and leave feeling lighter and clearer.

 Typical applications: